maxwellbrenner/UFCStats-Scraper/Scraper Documentation.md

 - **Description**: Extracts information about a specific fight from a table row, including fight link, winner, method of victory, and fighter details (names and links).

 ### 4. `get_fight_link_and_winner(fight_row)`
-- **Description**: Extracts the fight link, winner, and method of victory based on the table row information.
-The function also includes additional handling for `No Contest` and `Draw` cases:
-  - If no fight link is available, it defaults to `'N/A'`.
-  - If no winner is determined, the function checks if the fight was a `Draw` or a `No Contest`.
-    - If the fight is listed as a `Decision` but no winner is declared, it defaults to `'Draw'`.
-    - If marked as `No Contest`, both the winner and method of victory are set to `'NC'`.
+- **Description**: This function extracts the fight link, winner, and method of victory from the table row information.
+It includes additional handling for `No Contest` and `Draw` cases.
+If no fight link is available, the function defaults to `'N/A'`.
+If no winner is determined, it checks if the fight was a `Draw` or a `No Contest`.
+In cases where the fight is listed as a `Decision` but no winner is declared, the outcome defaults to `'Draw'`.
+For `No Contest` cases, both the winner and method of victory are set to `'NC'`.
-- **Returns**: A tuple containing the fight link, winner, and method of victory.

 ### 5. `extract_fighter_info(fighter_row)`
 - **Description**: Extracts basic information about two fighters (names and links) from a table row.
 It returns two dictionaries representing fighter A and fighter B, along with empty lists for rounds information.